-Paste Power Ranking: The 10 Best TV Shows on Right Now, from Schitt’s Creek to RunIllustration by Christine Fernando and Soleil Collins TV Lists Power Ranking
+Paste Power Rankings: The 10 Best TV Shows on Right Now, from Insecure to All RiseIllustration by Christine Fernando and Soleil Collins TV Lists Power Ranking

-The rules for the Power Rankings are simple: Any series on TV qualifies, whether it’s a comedy, drama, news program, animated series, variety show or sports event.
-It can be on a network, basic cable, premium channel, Netflix, Amazon, Hulu, YouTube or whatever you can stream on your smart TV, as long as a new episode was made available the previous week—or, in the case of shows released all at once, it has to have been released within the previous four weeks.
+The rules for the Power Rankings are simple: Any current series on TV qualifies, whether it’s a comedy, drama, news program, animated series, variety show or sports event.
+It can be on a network, basic cable, premium channel, Netflix, Amazon, Hulu, YouTube or whatever you can stream on your smart TV, as long as a new episode was made available the previous week (ending Sunday) —or, in the case of shows released all at once, it has to have been released within the previous four weeks.
 And be sure to check out our new section, This Week, which explains the show’s rank on the list.

 The voting panel is composed of Paste Editors and TV writers with a pretty broad range of tastes.
 We’re merciless: a bad episode can knock you right off this list.
 So much good TV is available right now.